zencart/documentation/content/dev/code/158_language_files.md

 - the file must not be overridden
 - the file's definitions must be unique for the page on which they are included

 If these rules are not followed, duplicate definition logs will be produced.

-With this in mind, let's look at how the current system of array based language files works.
+Now let's look at how array based language files work.

 ### Example

-So for example, in Zen Cart 1.5.7, the file `includes/languages/english/login.php` would have:
+In Zen Cart 1.5.7, the language file for the login page is `includes/languages/english/login.php`.
+To set the value `HEADING_TITLE`, it uses

 ```
 define('HEADING_TITLE', 'Welcome, Please Sign In');
 ```

-In Zen Cart 1.5.8, the file `includes/languages/english/lang.login.php` would have:
+In Zen Cart 1.5.8, the language file is renamed to `includes/languages/english/lang.login.php`.
+To do the same setting, it uses

 ```
 $define = [
 ...
     'HEADING_TITLE' => 'Welcome, Please Sign In',
 ... ];
+return $define;
 ```

-with a `define` to be done later after all the strings had been gathered.
+with a PHP `define` to be done later after all the strings are gathered (thus preventing duplicate errors).

 Using arrays allows for the following kinds of behavior: